spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 ### Gradle Configuration

-In order to build and release your plugin you will need to ensure that you have your Gradle environment configured correctly.
+In order to build and release your plugin, you need to ensure that you have your Gradle environment configured correctly.
 Follow the advice in the [Plugin Project Configuration]({% link guides/developer/plugins/project-config.md %}) document up to the `UI-extension build.gradle` section.

 The development tooling uses this top-level Gradle file to create a simple plugin metadata file.
-See the [Building & Releasing](#building-and-releasing) section to learn how to configure the rest of this file to create release distributions and proper plugin manifest metadata.
+See the [Build and release](#build-and-release) section to learn how to configure the rest of this file to create release distributions and proper plugin manifest metadata.